-Under the new Professional Governance Act and the BCIA Bylaws BCIA Council structure includes seven (7) Registrant Councillors and up to three (3) Lay Councillors plus the immediate past President, which will be a non voting position, and is comprised from three (3) districts based on numbers per branch as follows:
+Under the Professional Governance Act (PGA) and the BCIA Bylaws, the Council structure includes seven (7) Registrant Councillors and up to four (4) Lay Councillors plus the immediate Past President (a non-voting position) and is comprised of Registrants from three (3) districts, based on the number of Registrants in each Branch.

-District 1 (2 Councillors) - Peace River, Cariboo Central Interior, Kootenay Boundary Branches and Registrant at Large (those outside of BC)
+District 1 (2 Councillors) - Peace River, Cariboo Central Interior, and Kootenay Boundary Branches and the Registrant at Large category (Registrants residing outside of BC);

 District 2 (2 Councillors) - Kamloops, Okanagan, and Fraser Valley Branches;

-District 3 (3 Councillors) - Vancouver and Victoria & Islands Branches
+District 3 (3 Councillors) - Vancouver, and Victoria and Islands Branches.

-To comply with the PGA, Council has directed that the election of Councillor(s) be done by District via online voting.
-See BCIA Council for Council structure and role.
+To comply with the PGA, Council has directed that the election of Councillor(s) be done by each district, via online voting.
+See BCIA Council for more details on Council's structure and role.

 Branch Annual General Meetings (AGMs)